Nukesor/pueue/README.md

 Pueue is a command-line task management tool for sequential and parallel execution of long-running tasks.

-If you break it down, it's a manager that processes a queue of shell commands.
+Simply put, it's a tool that processes a queue of shell commands.
 On top of that, there are a lot of convenience features and abstractions.